Wide Reads

 3. 3

-Where do you see this pattern of buried dreams in your own workplace, family, or community?
+Where do you see this pattern of buried dreams in your own community, and what originally killed them?

 application • medium